vapstack/htm/README.md

 Nodes can be marked as "owned" to prevent them from being returned to the pool (and prevent their subtree from being pooled).
-This might be usefull for long-lived fragments or custom pooling strategies.
+This might be useful for long-lived fragments or custom pooling strategies.

 Automatic pooling can be completely disabled by setting `NoPool`.